machinefi/google-fit-demo/README.md

 ### NFT URI

+> This step is optional, you can use the provided NFTs URIs, but if you want to use your own, please follow the instructions below.

 > You will need to upload one image and one metadata JSON file for the ERC721 Device SBT.
 > For the ERC1155 Rewards - one image along with its corresponding metadata JSON file to represent the Rewards for completed training sessions.

 Upload your NFT images and the corresponding metadata to a file storage of your choice or use a script in `nft` directory that will upload files to [Arweave](https://www.arweave.org) via [Bundlr](https://bundlr.network):

-- After cloning the repo navigate to `nft` directory and run `npm i`
+- Navigate to `nft` directory and run `npm i`
 - In `assets` subdir you can find images for SBT and Rewards NFTs. _You can update images with your own, but don't forget to update config file in `src/config`_
 - Create `.env` file and add your `PRIVATE_KEY` _(The account will be used to pay Bundlr fees with testnet tokens, please make sure to top up the corresponding account with some Matic tokens, [link to faucet](https://mumbaifaucet.com))_
 - Run `npm run upload`